 New Orleans is famous for hosting some of the top New Year's Eve parties in the country.
 Huge crowds gather in the city to celebrate the start of the new year in true southern style with live music and lots of food options.
 The city's main events are centered around the French Quarter, with an epicenter on Jackson Square.
-New Orleans has something for everyone—from night-long parties along Bourbon St on New Year's Eve to Allstate Sugar Bowl on New Year's Day.
+New Orleans has something for everyone, so let's see what's in store for visitors!

 You can also find all sorts of live music shows and parties across the city.
 Lots of places on Bourbon St and Frenchmen St offer open bars and food for a flat cover fee.
 Some bars are lucky to have a balcony to throw the famous balcony bashes, a traditional French Quarter-style party.

 If crowded outdoor and indoor celebrations are not your thing, make a reservation at one of the city’s fine restaurants that offer deals and packages for the quiet festive evening.
 Or you can have a magical night on the Mississippi River with a dinner cruise on the iconic Steamboat Natchez.

 Check the latest program updates, make the reservations in advance, or spontaneously head to Jackson Square—and let your NOLA New Year be one of the best memories of the season.